-It’s a story so good that it’s almost unbelievable: A young woman, fresh out of college and working at a tourist resort deep in the Weminuche Wilderness of Colorado, is spending a day off wandering along the banks of the Upper Animas River and stumbles upon an antique book that has washed up on the shore.
+It’s a story so good that it’s almost unbelievable: A young woman, fresh out of college and working at a tourist resort deep in the Weminuche Wilderness of Colorado, is spending a day off wandering along the banks of the Upper Animas River and stumbles upon an antique book.
 It contains hundreds of family recipes for chocolates and confections and reading through the book takes the young woman back to her childhood and teenage years in the kitchen baking with her mother.
 Is this a sign?
 She’s been dreaming of ways to own her own business and to be her own boss.
 Perhaps making chocolate is the way to do it?

 She begins small.
 She tries some of the recipes in the antique book.
 She begins adding her own flair to them.
 She brings the resulting confections to friends’ homes and family get-together.
 Everyone who tries them raves about them.
 “Make more!
 Please!”
 They say.

 In 2011, she opens a small shop- a closet, really- and names it Animas Chocolate Company, after the river where she found the book.
 She starts with four chocolate bars and four truffles and focuses on making them with eminent quality.
 She names her confections after characters and geographical locations along the river- Twilight Peak, Crazy Woman Creek- and continues to hone her craft.